FEANTSA

-Transnational Exchanges

-To promote and facilitate the exchange of information, experience and best practice between FEANTSA's member organisations.
-This exchange gives members access to effective and innovative approaches to the problem of homelessness through working groups and seminars.

-To promote and facilitate exchanges between non-members (civil servants, local authorities, etc.) in the framework of the European Forum to combat homelessness which is made up of different sub-fora, including the local authorities forum on homelessness.

 FEANTSA Annual Themes

 Each year, FEANTSA's Administrative Council designates a theme that will be woven into the work of FEANTSA for the coming twelve months.
 The concrete outcomes that FEANTSA produces on the annual theme are a policy statement, a report and a conference.
 In general, one of the editions of the FEANTSA magazine Homeless in Europe is also dedicated to the same issue.

 Research

 FEANTSA established the European Observatory on Homelessness in 1991 to facilitate research to promote better understanding of the complexity and the changing nature of homelessness.
 This network is composed of eleven national research correspondents from different EU countries who have built up extensive experience in the field of homelessness and housing exclusion.

 The Observatory produces the European Journal of Homelessness and the European Review of Statistics on Homelessness.
 The Journal provides a critical analysis of policy and practice on homelessness in Europe for policy makers, practitioners, researchers and academics.
 The aim is to stimulate debate on homelessness and housing exclusion at the European level and to facilitate the development of a stronger evidential base for policy development and innovation.
 The European Review of Statistics has two main objectives.
 First, it collates the development of ideas relating to the measurement of homelessness and housing exclusion in Europe that were presented in previous publications of the European Observatory on Homelessness.
 Second, it updates information on homelessness and housing exclusion for all those member states for which information is available.

 The research outcomes of the Observatory have been put together in the European Journal of Homelessness since 2007.
 From 2002 - 2006, reports were produced under the following headings: